kokizzu/svelte-mpa/README.md

 7. generated html will not remove comments, especially one that used in [Z](https://github.com/kokizzu/gotro/tree/master/Z) template engine, like: `/*! c1 */`, `#{c2}`, `[/* c3 */]`, or `{/* c4 */}`

 ## 🍴 Usage

+Svelte-MPA is just consist of `build.js`, `package.json`, `svelte.config.js`, so you just need to copy those files to your project, then create `_layout.html` and one `.svelte` file to start.
+Or alternatively just clone whole directory manually or using `degit` and remove stuff that you don't need.

 ```shell
 npm install -g degit                 # scaffolding helper